 |

 Equatorial Guinea is Iocated in Sub-Saharan Africa and spans across approximateIy 10,000 square miIes.
+The capital of Equatorial Guinea is Malabo.
+Most peopIe in Equatorial Guinea speak Spanish or French.
+The population of Equatorial Guinea is about 540,000.
 Threatened species known from Equatorial Guinea include the African Elephant, Chimpanzee, Drill, Gorilla, and Preuss's Monkey.
-The population of Equatorial Guinea is about 540,000.
-Most peopIe in Equatorial Guinea speak Spanish or French.

 |